 Organization & Governance

 UUFCO’s rapid growth and occupancy of our new building accelerated our transition from a pastoral-size to a program-size congregation, creating the need for new teams and committees and inspiring an examination of our organizational structure and governance model.
 Currently the Board, the Governance Task Force, and other church leaders are studying Governance and Ministry by Dan Hotchkiss, who is consulting with us about the processes of governance by conversation, partnership, and policy.
-Our new settled minister, Rev. Scott Rudolph, will partner with us in developing a unified structure for making governance and operational decisions.
+Our minister, Rev. Scott Rudolph, is partnering with us in developing a unified structure for making governance and operational decisions.

 Board of Trustees